MicrosoftDocs/azure-reference-other/stream-analytics-docs/trim-azure-stream-analytics.md

 # TRIM (Azure Stream Analytics)

-Removes the space character `char(32)` from the start and end of a string.
+Removes any white-space characters from the start and end of a string.
+The entire list of

+> [!NOTE]
+>  This behavior differs from the [TRIM](https://docs.microsoft.com/en-us/sql/t-sql/functions/trim-transact-sql?view=sql-server-ver15) function of T-SQL, that only removes the space character `(char(32))`

+> [!NOTE]
+> During local runs, VSCode currently always trims all text values in the Result pane.
+This only happens for display.
+To observe the actual values, and the proper effect of the TRIM functions, select `Open File` in the result pane.

 ## Syntax